What is Crack and How Long Does it Stay in Your System?

 There are many variables that influence how long crack cocaine stays in a person’s system, such as:

 - How long you have been using crack cocaine – If you have been using crack on a daily basis for two years, your body will have more of the drug built up in your system over time than someone who has only been smoking crack for one week.
+The more cocaine metabolites you have in your system, the easier the drug is to detect in a drug test.
 As a result, crack remains in your system longer the longer you abuse it.

 Types of Drug Tests to Detect Crack Cocaine